robindrost/docs-1/docs/android-sdk.md

 For this layout, there are no IDs available.
 This means that whenever the player is playing only audio, this layout will be shown.

 ## Change log

+### 1.7.3-dev

+- Add 'Casting' feature.
+- Add related 'Casting' elements to UI.
+- Add new properties to 'LiveryControlsOptions'.

 ### 1.7.2-dev